imazen/resizer-web/content/docs/workswith/umbraco.md

-Append: /docs/install/generic
+Layout: install_page
+Tags: cms

-# ImageResizer and Umbraco
+# Umbraco and ImageResizer

 Umbraco 4.X, 5.X, and 6.0 are compatible with ImageResizer, and can use the standard installation steps